n1kdo/n1mm_view/README.md

 ### Installation

-See `INSTALL_RASPI.md` for information to install n1mm_view on a Raspberry Pi.
+See [INSTALL_RASPI.md](INSTALL_RASPI.md) for information to install n1mm_view on a Raspberry Pi.

 ### License:

-This software is licensed under the terms of the "Simplified BSD license", see `LICENSE`.
+This software is licensed under the terms of the "Simplified BSD license", see [LICENSE](LICENSE).

 Copyright 2016, Jeffrey B. Otterson, N1KDO
 All Rights Reserved

 ### To Do